+Hollywood GALIFORNIA

-Hollywood GALIFORNIA "No dream ever entirely disappears.
-Somewhere it troubles some unfortunate person and some day, when that person has been sufficiently troubled, it will be reproduced on the lot." -Nathanael West, Miss Lonelyhearts a city on the edge-from early childhood, the threat of the "big one" (castostrophic earthquake) has hung over the city like an enduring fog.
+"No dream ever entirely disappears.
+Somewhere it troubles some unfortunate person and some day, when that person has been sufficiently troubled, it will be reproduced on the lot."

+-Nathanael West, Miss Lonelyhearts

+a city on the edge-from early childhood, the threat of the "big one" (castostrophic earthquake) has hung over the city like an enduring fog.
 It has always felt like the price to be paid for living in something like paradise-for that is what LA is like most of the time.
 Now, add to the mix unending bad traffic, parking restrictions that require a substantial IQ to understand, humidity, and finally rents that resemble our neighbor to the north, and it is fair to suggest that this is a city in decline.

 Then there's Hollywood.
 Actually, only one studio is in Hollywood (the iconic Paramount Pictures), and the rest are located on the outskirts of Hollywood.
 What poses as Hollywood is the tourist attraction, Hollywood and Highland, complete with heavily decorated elephants.
 A detail of the main courtyard of the center, Babylon Court, was modeled after the famous Babylon set from D.W.
 Griffith's silent epic "Intolerance."
+It should be noted that in 2021, the elephants were deemed politically incorrect and quietly removed.
 Oh Hollywood.
 Just to the south of this attraction is the actual Hollywood Boulevard, where, unlike what the Kinks song said, you are not very likely to see any movie stars, but you will see an array of characters in costume, ranging from Spiderman to Willy Wonka, who work in costume for tips.
 Without a rumble, unbeknownst to the pedestrians on the street, a subway beneath the street stops at Hollywood and Highland on its way to the next tourist attraction, Universal Studios.
 To the east of Hollywood and Highland, the landscape is littered with tourist attractions: wax museums, the Guinness Book of Records, and Scientology.

 It's not glamorous-it has the sheen of a carnival attraction without much attraction-but souvenirs abound with a flurry of cheap signage, all indicating that you have been here.

-LOS ANGELES CITY OF PORTRAITS NOW, everyone's a photographer.
+↔ filming Gangster Squad, Park Plaza Hotel

+"All these places had their moments

+With lovers and friends, I still can recall

+Some are dead and some are living

+In my life, I've loved them all."

+-John Lennon